 Transmissible spongiform encephalopathy; vCJD; CJD; Jacob-Creutzfeldt disease

-Creutzfeldt-Jakob disease (CJD) is a form of brain damage that leads to a rapid decrease of movement and mental function.
+Creutzfeldt-Jakob disease (CJD) is a form of brain damage that leads to a rapid decrease in movement and loss of mental function.

 CJD is caused by a protein called a prion.
 A prion causes normal proteins to fold abnormally.
 This affects other proteins' ability to function.

-There are several types of CJD.
-The classic types are:
+CJD is very rare.
+There are several types.
+The classic types of CJD are:

-Variant CJD is caused by eating infected meat.
-The infection that causes the disease in cows is believed to be the same one that causes vCJD in humans.
+- Variant CJD is caused by eating infected meat.
+The infection that causes the disease in cows is thought to be the same one that causes vCJD in humans.

-Varient CJD causes less than 1% of all CJD cases.
+- Variant CJD causes less than 1% of all CJD cases.
 It tends to affect younger people.
 Fewer than 200 people worldwide have had this disease.
 Almost all cases occurred in England and France.

 CJD may be related to several other diseases caused by prions, including: